jjweston/leadhorse/readme.md

-# leadhorse - Create fake words by combining two randomly-selected words.
+# leadhorse

 Sometimes you need a name for something, but don't care what it is.
-This project creates fake words by combining two randomly-selected words from a list of words.
+This program creates fake words by combining two randomly-selected words from a list of words.

 ## Usage